 Should circumstances beyond our control force the cancellation of the symposium, the New Phytologist Foundation is unable to accept liability for any additional costs incurred, including travel costs, and delegates are strongly encouraged to take out appropriate travel insurance to cover them in the event of cancellation.

 Prizes will be awarded for the best posters.
-All registered delegates can vote for the best poster, with a prize of €200 for the top poster and €100 for a runner up.
+All registered delegates and speakers can vote for the best poster, with a prize of €200 for the top poster and €100 for a runner up.
+Poster prize winners will be announced in the final session.

 It is the delegates responsibility to check the entry requirements for their nationality.
 The EU is currently rolling out a new Entry/Exit System (EES) for non-EU nationals travelling for a short stay.